terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/clone.md

 ## Clone a database from terminusdb.com to your local machine

-Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md) locally
+Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-with-the-javascript-client.md) you can clone your database.

-Cloning a database pulls down a full copy of all the data that the db has at that point in time, including all versions of every documents and schema.
+Cloning a database pulls down a full copy of all data at that point in time, including all document and schema versions.

-If the database that you are cloning is not public, you need to provide an APIKey to the client setting the remoteAuth For more info see [How to get your API key](https://terminusdb.com/docs/terminuscms/get-api-key)
+If the database that you are cloning is not public, you need to provide an APIKey to the client setting the remoteAuth For more info visit the ['How to get your API key'](https://terminusdb.com/docs/terminuscms/get-api-key) page.

 ```js
 const cloneLocally = async () => {